Will Seahawks’ disastrous defense crack Pete Carroll’s optimism and loyalty to Ken Norton Jr.?

 But that was rectified after the 2017 season, when Carroll shook up his coaching staff — and showed that his loyalty is not limitless.
 Richard, offensive coordinator Darrell Bevell and offensive-line coach Tom Cable were all let go after the Seahawks missed the playoffs with a 9-7 record.
 Richard remains the only defensive coordinator he’s ever fired in his long coaching career.
 The coach said at the time he felt the team needed new energy, a new direction.

-It was reported that Carroll made a run at bringing bring back Bradley, who instead remained on the staff of the Chargers, where he had landed as defensive coordinator after being fired by the Jaguars.
+It was reported that Carroll made a run at bringing back Bradley, who instead remained on the staff of the Chargers, where he had landed as defensive coordinator after being fired by the Jaguars.

 Carroll then tabbed Norton, who had been an All-Pro linebacker and three-time Super Bowl champion as a player for the 49ers and Cowboys, to replace Richard.
 Norton had left the Seahawks to become defensive coordinator of the Oakland Raiders after Richard was elevated, but Raiders coach Jack Del Rio fired him 10 games into his third season with Oakland in 2017.
 The Raiders were mired at 4-6 and stood 26th in the NFL in yards allowed per game (367.0) and 21st in points per game (24.7).